-Discogenic back pain is caused by degeneration of intervertebral disks and its sequelae.
-However, according to Urban and Roberts, the etiology of disc degeneration is "a difficult entity to study" because "its definition is vague, with diffuse parameters that are not always easy to quantify."(1) Other researchers have noted that DDD is a "nonspecific pathologic diagnosis" that is "very poorly defined" in the literature.(43)
+Discogenic back pain is thought to be caused by degeneration of intervertebral disks and its sequelae.
+However, according to Urban and Roberts, the etiology of disc degeneration is "a difficult entity to study" because "its definition is vague, with diffuse parameters that are not always easy to quantify."(1) Other researchers have noted that DDD is a "nonspecific pathologic diagnosis" that is "very poorly defined" in the literature.(45) There is currently no clear case definition for discogenic back pain.

 The disc nuclei distribute forces equally throughout the annulus, transmitting a greater portion of loads to, and contributing to tears in, the annulus.
 Aging, decreased nutrition to the disc, genetic predisposition, and trauma may all play a role in the degeneration of vertebral discs.
 Age-related decreases in water content in the nucleus, along with changes in the structure of the collagen, make the disc more rigid, contributing to tearing.
 As degeneration progresses, collagen continues to break down, and larger tears form in the annulus.
-Material may fragment from these tears and bulge from the disc causing a "herniation."(41) Trauma may also contribute to herniation.
+Material may fragment from these tears and bulge from the disc causing a "herniation."(44) Trauma may also contribute to herniation.
 Although commonly thought to cause pain by impinging on spinal nerves, disc herniation is now thought to possibly cause pain by activating an inflammatory cascade of irritating biochemical processes.(1)

-When disc degeneration is present, the spinal column becomes unstable because the disc can no longer hold the vertebral bodies in their proper positions.
-Dysfunction results, which can lead to outer annular tears, separation of the endplate, cartilage destruction, and facet synovial reaction.(8) Pain may be the result because nearby paraspinal muscles, facet joint capsules, periosteum, intraspinal ligaments and tendons, and sacroiliac joints are innervated with nociceptive fibers.(2) If the articular cartilage between the discs erodes, it can also lead to damage of the joint and nearby ligaments.(1,41,44,45)
+Some theorize that when disc degeneration is present, the spinal column becomes unstable because the disc can no longer hold the vertebral bodies in their proper positions.
+However, this "instability" is not measurable in traditional terms (e.g., mm of translation or degrees of angular separation).
+Dysfunction may occur, which can lead to outer annular tears, separation of the endplate, cartilage destruction, and facet synovial reaction.(6) Pain may be the result because nearby paraspinal muscles, facet joint capsules, periosteum, intraspinal ligaments and tendons, and sacroiliac joints are innervated with nociceptive fibers.(2) If the articular cartilage between the discs erodes, it can also lead to damage of the joint and nearby ligaments.(1,44,46,47)